TommasoGhilardi/Statistics-in-Motion/Video/README.md

 -   The child should not be pulling the cables or the cap during the trial

-**Annotations:** when a trial is rejected the reason of its rejection should be reported.
+**Annotations:** When a trial is rejected the reason of its rejection should be reported.

 ### Action Execution

-**ActionExecution:** segment the data in 1s trials in which the infant is reaching and manipulating the toybox.
-If possible, code 1s trials in which the infant is not moving.
+**ActionExecution:** Segment the data in trials in which the infant is reaching and manipulating the toybox.
+If possible, code trials in which the infant is not moving.